BiDAlab/TypeNet/README.md

 5) For more information, please contact: **atvs@uam.es**

-## DESCRIPTION OF TypeNet BENCHMARK
+## DESCRIPTION OF TypeNet benchmark
 This benchmark contains the TypeNet embedding vectors from 130K subjects generated during natural typing in both touchscreen virtual (30K subjects) and physical keyboards (100K subjects) scenarios.
 Aditionally, we provide a experimental protocol to reproduce the results obtained in Acien *et al.* [1] paper.

 **Keystroke Datasets**